I keep a list. Every time a founder tells me what they “need” before launching, I add it to the list. It now has 247 items.

 6. A Sales Page or Offer Document

-Your product needs a place where a potential customer can understand what it does, who it is for, what it costs, and how to buy it.
+Your product needs a place where a potential customer can understand what it does, who it's for, what it costs, and how to buy it.
 That place is a sales page or a one-page offer document.

-The sales page does not need to be beautiful.
+The sales page doesn't need to be beautiful.
 It needs to be clear.
 It needs to answer the visitor’s four questions:

 - What is this? (headline)